Valon Zumberi: Loan to Schaffhausen

 On 15 January 2024, Zumberi joined Swiss Challenge League side Schaffhausen, on a loan until the end of the season and received squad number 44.
 He returns to Hamburg on 17 June 2024, having made nine appearances in the Swiss Challenge League.

 Vitesse

 On 24 June 2025, Zumberi moved to the Netherlands and signed a two-year contract with Vitesse.

 International career

 Since 2017, Zumberi is part of Kosovo at youth international level, respectively part of the U17 and U21 teams and he with these teams played twenty matches and scored one goal.
 On 30 May 2022, he received a call-up from the Kosovo senior national team for training session before the 2022–23 UEFA Nations League matches against Cyprus, Greece and Northern Ireland, but did not make the final squad.

 In August 2023, Zumberi was included in the Kosovan senior squad for two UEFA Euro 2024 qualifying matches against Switzerland and Romania.

 Personal life

 Zumberi was born in Hamburg, Germany to Albanian parents from Preševo.
+His family belongs to the Albanian minority in Serbia.